yusefmosiah/Choir.chat/docs/levels/all.md

 VERSION theory_foundation: 6.0

+Note: While this document describes the complete theoretical framework, the initial implementation focuses on delivering a working TestFlight app with core functionality.
+The event-driven architecture described here represents the system's eventual evolution but is not a requirement for the initial release.

-The harmonic system foundation operates as a quantum field where events create waves of state change, built upon invariant principles of wave coherence, network consensus, and pattern emergence.
+The harmonic system foundation operates as a quantum field where state changes propagate like waves, built upon invariant principles of wave coherence, network consensus, and pattern emergence.
 The system makes foundational assumptions about service coordination, network dynamics, and collective intelligence, implementing these through precise mathematical models and practical formulas.

 At the heart of the system lies the quantum harmonic oscillator, described by the fundamental formula E(n) = ℏω(n + 1/2).
 This equation from quantum mechanics, where E(n) represents the energy of quantum level n, n denotes the quantum number, ω indicates the natural frequency, and ℏ represents the reduced Planck constant, finds direct implementation in our thread stake pricing mechanism.
 The system extends this foundation through wave functions modeled as Ψ(x,t) = A cos(kx - ωt + φ), where amplitude A represents value/meaning strength, k indicates spatial frequency, ω describes temporal evolution, and φ captures context alignment.